 Our vision is that HUMAN IDFF will give all interested parties, regardless of background, the opportunity to speak with human rights advocates from at home and abroad, and discuss with scientists and filmmakers, politicians and journalists.
 At the HUMAN IDFF you will feel closeness to the topics at hand, both by the fact that your emotions and thoughts are triggered by the films on the screen and because you can talk with experts, people who personally experience human rights violations, and filmmakers who have done an incredible amount of research.

-The festival dates for HUMAN International Documentary Film Festival 2018 are 7 – 13 March.
+The festival dates for HUMAN International Documentary Film Festival 2019 are 25 February to 3 March.